 This information is relevant for people who live in England, Northern Ireland and Wales.
 If you are looking for information about medical care in another country, please contact your local epilepsy organisation.

 NICE clinical guideline 137, issued January 2012

-The National Institute for Health and Clinical Excellence (NICE) guideline
+The National Institute for Health and Care Excellence (NICE) guideline

 The National Institute for Health and Care Excellence (NICE) is the independent organisation responsible for providing national guidelines on treatment and care for people using the NHS in England, Northern Ireland and Wales.
 The guidelines are to help healthcare professionals, patients and their carers to make decisions about treatment and healthcare.
 They aim to make you aware of the services available, and to have the confidence to ask for the treatment and information you need.